-Some research suggests that inflammation in the esophagus (esophagitis) from gastroesophageal reflux disease (GERD) can take up to 8 weeks to heal with successful lifestyle changes and medications.
+Some research suggests that inflammation in the esophagitis from GERD can take up to 8 weeks to heal with successful lifestyle changes and medications.
 However, these measures will not fully cure GERD.

 Treatments can include a combination of lifestyle changes and medications.
 Most people will notice symptom improvement to complete resolution with treatment.

 This article reviews the possible timing of esophagitis from GERD healing, the various treatment options for GERD, and how they affect a person’s symptoms.

 Gastroesophageal reflux disease (GERD) esophagitis is when the stomach’s content comes back up — referred to as reflux — into the esophagus.
 This results in inflammation and damage.

 The goal of therapy for esophagitis healing is to keep symptoms well managed and prevent complications.
 The esophagus may heal within 6–8 weeks with the following lifestyle changes and treatments.